HtcLegacy/android_device_htc_protou/README.md

-# Desire X port of CyanogenMod 11
+# Desire X port of CyanogenMod 12

 Hi there.
-I'm trying to port @weritos / @Y300-0100's CyanogenMod 11 for Optimus L7II (vee7) to HTC Desire X (protou).
+I'm trying to port @Kirmaniarslan's CM12 for the HTC Explorer (pico) to HTC Desire X (protou).
 If you wish to contribute, make a fork or a pull request and I'll merge it.
 Any help (testing/developing/providing moral support) is appreciated.